Custom Query Guide

 Setting Up a Custom Args Filter

-In your filter widget assign a unique Query ID under Content > Additional Options > Filter Query ID.
-This ID connects your widget with your custom args filter.
+In your filter widget assign a unique Query ID under Content > Query > Filter Query ID.
+This ID connects your filter widget with your custom args filter.
 It is useful when you need to directly modify the $args array passed be the filter before the query runs.

 Using the Custom Args Filter